Module 13: Transformers

 Why Transformers Matter at Scale

-• Context scaling: Extending from 2K to 32K context requires 256× more attention memory per layer
+• Context scaling — going from 2K to 32K context costs 256× more attention memory per layer.

 Test your understanding of transformer architecture and scaling with these systems thinking questions.